MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-add-media-attachments.md

 ## Process events within rich cards

-To process events within rich cards, use _card action_ objects to specify what should happen when the user clicks a button or taps a section of the card.
-Each card action has a _type_ and _value_.
+To process events within rich cards, use _card action_ objects to specify what should happen when the user selects a button or taps a section of the card.
+Each card action has a _type_ and _value_ property.

 [!INCLUDE [Table of card action types](../includes/snippet-card-action-types.md)]